“Nature is not a place to visit, it is home.” – Gary Snyder

 Fletcher is a California Central Coast native, and a former inhabitant of Big Sur.
 Having hiked and backpacked throughout the American West, Europe and Japan, Fletcher has become a devotee of trail-craft and minimalist backpacking.
 Fletcher is an experienced teacher, ancestral skills practitioner, Deep Ecology disciple, and lifelong student of California natural history.
 Fletcher is a dedicated student of Gestalt practice, learning from Dorothy Charles and Eric Erickson in the lineage of Esalen co-founder Dick Price.
 Fletcher has also studied and participated ceremonially with teachers within indigenous North and South American spiritual traditions, which have deeply informed his spiritual relationship to nature.
 Fletcher is a NOLS certified Wilderness First Responder.

-Kelsey, a western clinical herbalist, organic gardener, and traditional food enthusiast, serves a Wildtender’s Herbal Program Director.
+Kelsey, a western clinical herbalist, organic gardener, traditional food enthusiast, and founder of Heavy Nettle (@heavynettlegathering) serves as Wildtender’s Herbal Program Director.
 She believes that embracing plants as part of our larger community creates a greater opportunity to reconnect with our health in meaningful ways.
 Kelsey initiated her herbal studies on a pilgrimage to France, gathering wisdom from traditional European medicine masters.
 She expanded her engagement with the plant world through an apprenticeship in organic farming at the Esalen Institute in Big Sur, followed by three years of study in Western Herbalism at the Ohlone Herbal Center in Berkeley, and another three years serving as a Director and on the core faculty at Ohlone.